Murad I: Battle of Kosovo

-In 1389, Murad's army defeated the Serbian Army and its allies under the leadership of Lazar at the Battle of Kosovo.
+In 1389, Murad's army fought the Serbian Army and its allies under the leadership of Lazar at the Battle of Kosovo.

 There are different accounts from different sources about when and how Murad I was assassinated.
 The contemporary sources mainly noted that the battle took place and that both Prince Lazar and the Sultan lost their lives in the battle.
 The existing evidence of the additional stories and speculations as to how Murad I died were disseminated and recorded in the 15th century and later, decades after the actual event.
 One Western source states that during the first hours of the battle, Murad I was assassinated by Serbian nobleman and knight Miloš Obilić by knife.
-Most Ottoman chroniclers (including Dimitrie Cantemir) state that he was assassinated after the finish of the battle while going around the battlefield.
+Most Ottoman chroniclers (including Dimitrie Cantemir) state that he was assassinated while he was inspecting the battlefield after the battle had finished.
 His older son Bayezid, who was in charge of the left wing of the Ottoman forces, took charge after that.
 His other son, Yakub Bey, who was in charge of the other wing, was called to the Sultan's command center tent by Bayezid, but when Yakub Bey arrived he was strangled, leaving Bayezid as the sole claimant to the throne.

-In a letter from the Florentine senate (written by Coluccio Salutati) to the King Tvrtko I of Bosnia, dated 20 October 1389, Murad I's (and Jakub Bey's) killing was described.
-A party of twelve Balkan lords slashed their way through the Ottoman lines defending Murad I. One of them, allegedly Kopiliqi, had managed to get through to the Sultan's tent and kill him with sword stabs to the throat and belly.
+In a letter from the Florentine senate (written by Coluccio Salutati) to the King Tvrtko I of Bosnia, dated 20 October 1389, Murad I's (and Yakub Bey's) killing was described.
+A party of twelve Serbian lords slashed their way through the Ottoman lines defending Murad I. One of them, allegedly Miloš Obilić, had managed to get through to the Sultan's tent and kill him with sword stabs to the throat and belly.

 Murad's internal organs were buried in Kosovo field and remain to this day on a corner of the battlefield in a location called Meshed-i Hudavendigar which has gained a religious significance for the local Muslims.
-It was vandalized between 1999–2006 and was renovated recently.
+It was vandalized between 1999 and 2006 and was renovated recently.
 His other remains were carried to Bursa, his Anatolian capital city, and were buried in a tomb at the complex built in his name.

+Appearance and character

+Murad I is described in Ottoman sources as a medium-height, round-faced, aquiline-nosed, charitable, just ruler who devoted his life to the holy war.
+In Byzantine sources, he is remembered as a sultan who spoke little but spoke eloquently, was fond of hunting, tireless, merciful to Christians, but did not tolerate mistakes and could resort to harshness, and was always successful against his enemies.

 Family

-He was the son of Orhan and Nilüfer Hatun, a slave concubine, who was of ethnic Greek descent.
+Murad was the son of Orhan and Nilüfer Hatun, a slave concubine who was of ethnic Greek descent.